openvinotoolkit/open_model_zoo/demos/segmentation_demo/cpp/README.md

 ## Demo Output

-The demo uses OpenCV to display the resulting images with blended segmentation mask.
+The demo uses OpenCV to display the resulting images with a blended segmentation mask.
 By setting `-only_mask` option (or pressing the `TAB` key during demo running) the resulting image would contain only masks.
 The demo reports:

 * **FPS**: average rate of video frame processing (frames per second).